 June 17th, 10 am to 12 pm,

 Our JK3 program now offers 2, 3 and 5 day options.
 Please view the schedule HERE.

-Academics in the Lower School are part of a dynamic curriculum guided by a detailed scope and sequence plan.
+Academics in the Lower School are part of a dynamic elementary school curriculum guided by a detailed scope and sequence plan.
 Teachers help students develop mastery of traditional fact and process-based standards within the context of student-led projects.
 When students delve into something that has sparked their interest, there is a much greater depth and quality to the study.
 As a result of this approach, ULS students’ reading and writing abilities are an average of two grade levels above national standards.

 In addition, ULS supports key curriculum components including: